Who We Are

 Luz is the LightHouse Office Manager and the first face you’ll see when you enter LightHouse.
 She supports the administrative pieces of our program and also welcomes all guests to our space.
 Prior to joining our team, Luz worked at Square One in Springfield, MA where she was the Healthy Families Administrative Assistant.
 Prior to that, she has serve in other administrative support roles throughout Western MA, including in education, health, human service, and business organizations.
 Luz grew up in the Holyoke area and is delighted to be working in support of area youth.

-Carlos leads Friday Community Days at LightHouse.
-He is a founding staff member and a key contributor to success of the program.
+Core Staff.
+Carlos is a founding staff member and a key contributor to success of the program.
 Carlos has a degree from UMass Amherst, and is an artist, screenprinter, and poet.
 He lives in Holyoke and is very involved in the community.

 Treasurer, LightHouse Board of Directors.
 Entrepreneur, Project Manager, Developer, Systems Administrator.
 Kelly Albrecht is an expert Linux Server Admin, having been responsible for several servers where over 100 sites and services are run and maintained.